bytecodealliance/wasm-micro-runtime/README.md

 # Create WASM application SDK

-When you ship your WAMR runtime with the products, you will need to distribute the associated WASM application SDK for the application developers to develop WASM applications for your products.
-At the most time, the WASM application SDK should have a version match with the runtime distribution.
+When a customized WAMR runtime is shipped with the products, an associated WASM application SDK should be distributed to the application developers in order to develop WASM applications for the product.
+At the most time, the WASM application SDK should match the version of the runtime distribution.

-Typically there are a few components in a WASM APP SDK package:
+Typically a WASM APP SDK package contains following components:

 * **WASI-SDK**: only needed when WASI is enabled in the runtime.
 It can be a link to the WASI-SDK GitHub or the full offline copy.
 * **sysroot** folder: only needed when WASI is not enabled in the runtime. copied from [test-tools/toolchain/sysroot](./test-tools/toolchain/sysroot)